fattorilab/vr-navigation-tasks/Docs/scripts_docs/Task_management.md

 Check the regions `Methods`, and `Targets` (inside it) to find the code blocks that manage the instantiations (also, the region `Scene and Obstacles` for the tasks with obstacles)

+**MainTask depends on**: ----->     ADD LINKS TO EACH SCRIPT
+- Movement.cs - to check if the participant is moving or static, to check if the participant collided with an object;
+- RequestController.cs - to check if the connection is active;
+- PupilDataStream.cs - to check if the connection is active;
+- Saver.cs - to save objects data.

 ### Movement